Request callback

 Submit your inquiry to speak to a Senior Lawyer

 The offence of low range PCA is committed if you drive a motor vehicle on a road, or supervise a learner driver, with a blood alcohol limit above 0.049 but below 0.079.
-You can view our recent results for drink driving cases here.
+You can view our recent results for drink driving cases at the bottom of this page.

 Police will first administer a roadside breath test.
 Normally you speak into the device first and this gives an indication of whether there is any alcohol present in your breath.
 If that test is positive then you’ll be required to blow into a tube attached to the same device.
 This gives police an indicative reading.
 If that reading is above your limit you will be arrested for the purposes of a breath analysis.
 Breath analysis devices are located in police stations and also RBT buses that are sometimes used in large drink driving operations.
 The result obtained from blowing into this device is legally deemed to be your reading at the time that you were driving.
 Once that test is completed you will given some paperwork and usually released from custody.
 With low range PCA, police have the discretion to issue either a court attendance notice or a penalty notice.